UBC-MDS/DSCI_522_group09_Wine_Quality_Predictor/README.md

 We are aware that there is an issue with the eda.py script on windows and are working on a resolution.
 We appear to be missing something in our environment.

 ## Dependencies
-From the root of this project, please run  `conda env create -f src/environment.yml`
+From the root of this project, please check src/environment.yml

 ## References